ryandong05/unix-project/INSTALL.md

   -v /storage/python-projects:/app \
   ubuntu:24.04 bash -c "source /app/venv/bin/activate && python /app/your_script.py"

-Ensure Restart on Reboot: Configure Docker to restart the container automatically:
+**Ensure Restart on Reboot:** Configure Docker to restart the container automatically:
 - docker update --restart always recommendation-engine

-BUT OF COURSE!
-Again, installing scikit-learn doesn't work for me as shown above, so if it's the same for you, try manually cloning the packages from git, and running the docker through :
+#### *BUT OF COURSE!
+Again, installing scikit-learn doesn't work for me as shown above, so if it's the same for you, try manually cloning the packages from git, and running the docker through :*

-Build scikit-learn from Source:
+**IMPORTANT**-Build scikit-learn from Source:

-Step 3.1: Install Build Tools:
+## Step 3.1: Install Build Tools:
 - apt install -y build-essential python3-dev python3-pip gfortran libatlas-base-dev

 ## Step 3.2: Clone the scikit-learn Repository: